philkim72/DeepShack/README.md

 <img src="images/shakeshack-1500848940.jpg" width="400">
 </p>

 So to ease the decision making process on whether to visit Shake Shack at any given time of the day, our service aims to notify subscribers of the number of people in line at the Madison Square Park location though Deep Learning.
-Either through an SMS or email, the service aims to notify the subscriber of the number of people waiting in line.

-There are two main use cases or the service:

-- An email is sent at a user-determined scheduled time(s) during the day with a count of the number people in line.
-- A user sends a SMS message to the service, and will receive a count of the number of people in line.
+Using SMS, a user will send a text message to the service which will notify the user with its best estimate of number of people waiting in line.

 ## Microservice Architecture